zbirnba1/quantative-finance/README.md

 # Code Description
 [requestswrapper.py](src/requestswrapper.py) - Issues get/post requests to the python requests module.
 The wrapper is designed for error logging/reporting and will automatically retry the request.
 This wrapper is used by every other class which needs to pull data from the internet.

 [robinhoodwrapper.py](src/robinhoodwrapper.py) - The interface with robinhood's API.
 This class handles trading and execution, portfolio reading, and other robinhood functions.
 Inspired by [robinhood-python](https://github.com/mstrum/robinhood-python) and [Robinhood](https://github.com/sanko/Robinhood)

+[intriniowrapper.py](src/intriniowrapper.py) -The interface to intrinio's API.
+This class pulls the raw data from intrinio.
+Only a subset of the intrinio endpoints have been implemented, mostly those associated with the *US Fundamentals and Stock Prices* subscription.